Cheer Stunts: Complete Guide | Cheerleading Positions

 Toe Touch Basket

 At the peak of the toss, this flyer will bring her legs up into a straddle or toe-touch behind you.
-During the descent, she may snap her legs back together vary arch the back to further embellish the image.
+During the descent, she may snap her legs back together and vary the arch back to further embellish the image.

 Kick-Single/Double Full Basket